15 Popular Medium-sized Dog Breeds

 3. Basset Hound

-Basset Hound is a sturdy medium-sized dog also called “puppy dog.”
+Basset Hound is a sturdy medium-sized dog called a “puppy dog.”
 It’s a versatile dog that works well in rural and urban environments.
 However, their size makes them ideal for apartment living; they weigh about 15 inches.

 Moreover, these dogs are friendly, playful, and love attention.
-So, they will enjoy running around and playing fetch with their owners.
+So they will enjoy running around and playing fetch with their owners.

 They are not aggressive towards other pets or children.
 However, they may become defensive if strangers try to touch them.